-Long Are water- related issues integrated?
-Long- term time horizon (years) Long- term business objectives related issues are integrated > 30 Ford has established an aspirational goal of using potable water only for human consumption, on the way to a final aspirational goal of zero water withdrawal for manufacturing processes.
+Yes, water-related > 30 Ford has established an aspirational goal of using potable water only for human issues are consumption, on the way to a final aspirational goal of zero water withdrawal for integrated manufacturing processes.
 These are long term goals (beyond 30 years).
-These goals are in keeping with Ford's commitment to the UN CEO Water Mandate and our acknowledgement of the human right to water.
-To help us reduce our water consumption, we're introducing more water efficient processes and technologies such as a data monitoring center to better measure our water use.
-The Flat Rock Assembly Plant in Michigan has installed a system that allows the plant to reuse their wastewater treatment plant effluent in the paint shop.
-At full production, this system has the potential to save approximately 60 million gallons of freshwater per year.
-Ford anticipates increasing water scarcity in the future, so water reuse is vitally important and this also moves Ford closer to its goal of using no freshwater in its manufacturing processes.
-Strategy for achieving long-term objectives > 30 Ford has established an aspirational goal of using potable water only for human consumption, on the way to a final aspirational goal of zero water withdrawal for manufacturing processes.
-These are long term goals (beyond 30 years).
-These goals are in keeping with Ford's commitment to the UN CEO Water Mandate and our acknowledgement of the human right to water.
-Our strategy to achieve our aspirational goals is focused on those facilities located in water-scarce and water-stressed areas, so as to have the most beneficial impact on Ford's own operations and on water availability in the communities surrounding our operations.
-To help us reduce our water consumption, we're introducing more water efficient processes and technologies such as a data monitoring center to better measure our water use.
-The Flat Rock Assembly Plant in Michigan has installed a system that allows the plant to reuse their wastewater treatment plant effluent in the paint shop.
-At full production, this system has the potential to save approximately 60 million gallons of water per year.
-Ford anticipates increasing water scarcity in the future, so water reuse is vitally important and this also moves Ford closer to its goal of using no freshwater in its manufacturing processes.
-Financial planning Yes, water- related issues are integrated > 30 Ford has established an aspirational goal of using potable water only for human consumption, on the way to a final aspirational goal of zero water withdrawal for manufacturing processes.
-These are long term goals (beyond 30 years).
-Our strategy to achieve our aspirational goals is focused on those facilities located in water-scarce and water-stressed areas, so as to have the most beneficial impact on Ford's own operations and on water availability in the communities surrounding our operations.
+Our strategy to achieve our aspirational goals is focused on those facilities located in water- scarce and water-stressed areas, so as to have the most beneficial impact on Ford's own operations and on water availability in the communities surrounding our operations.
 We will focus our financial investments on these facilities, as these locations are where we expect the cost of water to increase the most.
 For example, our Sanand vehicle assembly and engine plants in India, which are located in a water stressed area, have one of Ford's largest and most advanced water and wastewater treatment facilities.
 After being treated, 30 to 35 percent of gray water from office washrooms, canteen and manufacturing operations is recycled for use in the paint shop and other processes.
 We have invested in a fully automatic irrigation system, enabling us to use the remainder of the treated wastewater to maintain lawns and planting, further reducing our freshwater consumption.
 The system irrigates the green spaces at regular intervals depending on the climatic conditions.
-100% of treated gray water at our Sanand facility is recycled and reused within the property.
+100% of treated gray water at our Sanand facility is recycled and reused within the property. issues are issues are integrated